 Mechanism design is a high-impact branch of economics and computer science that studies the implementation of socially desirable outcomes among strategic self-interested agents.
 Major real-world use cases include combinatorial auctions (e.g., strategic sourcing, radio spectrum auctions), matching markets (e.g., housing allocation, ridesharing), project fundraisers, and many more.
 The two most commonly studied objectives in mechanism design are welfare maximization and revenue maximization.
-In many settings, welfare maximization, or efficiency, is achieved by the classic Vickrey-Clarke-Groves (VCG) mechanism [18, 27, 49].
+In many settings, welfare maximization, or efficiency, is achieved by the classic

+Vickrey-Clarke-Groves (VCG) mechanism [19, 28, 50].
 Revenue maximization is a much more elusive problem that is only understood in very special cases.
-The seminal work of Myerson [41] characterized the revenue-optimal mechanism for the sale of a single item in the Bayesian setting, but it is not even known how to optimally sell two items to multiple buyers.
-It is known that

-School of Computer Science, Carnegie Mellon University. ninamf@cs.cmu.edu welfare and revenue are generally competing objectives and optimizing one can come at the great expense of the other [1, 4, 7, 22, 32].
+The seminal work of Myerson [42] characterized the revenue-optimal mechanism for the sale of a single item in the Bayesian setting, but it is not even known how to optimally sell two items.
+It is known that welfare and revenue are generally at odds and optimizing one can come at the great expense of the other [1, 4, 7, 23, 33].